mccright/rand-notes/Commercial_Surveillance_Notes.md

 ### Rough, unfinished, work notes on this topic

 For years I have been reading about how Internet enabled activities have evolved into a complex global *organism* that closely monitors, observes, analyzes, and monitizes our behaviors.
-Those practices have enabled a parallel *prediction* industry to *add value* to that surveillance data.
+Those practices have enabled parallel *analysis* and *prediction* industries that "*add value*" to surveillance data.
+I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only ["*what I can get out of any given technology*" but "*what that technology gets from me*."](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)

+* Where are you? / Where where you? / Where have you been? / ...and when?
+* What do you buy?
+Where do you buy? / How do you spend? / ...and when?
+* What do you eat? / ...and when?
+* Who are you? / Bodily? / Legally? / Politically?
+* What do you care about?
+* Who do you *listen* to?
+* Who have you been *close to*?
+* What types of influencing techniques change your behaviors?
+* Have you ever been *close to* any primary *target of serveillance*?

 #### Who is actually doing this business?
 * These notes are in support of a still-vaguely-imagined recreational software project that would make some of information about Internet surveillance vendors available via API, browser, or both.